To get a better choice between creatine vs whey, let's measure the gains and losses of each one with Ultimate Sup.

 Benefits Of Creatine

-Creatine is one of the most well-researched fitness supplements available.
+There are many benefits of creatine.
+Creatine is one of the most well-researched fitness supplements available, especially Creatine Monohydrate.
 Creatine's advantages are have been scientifically proven.
 There is a long list of benefits to using creatine as a workout supplement.

 Cells generate more energy.
 Creatine raises the level of phosphocreatine in your cells.
 Cellular phosphocreatine that has been stored increases the energy process at the cellular level.
 It aids in producing the molecule ATP, which is broken down during exercise to provide energy.
 ATP is the primary source of energy in our cells.
 Creatine creates and stimulates power at the most fundamental level.